Phantom: Training Robots Without Robots Using Only Human Videos: Limitations

-While the scenes at train and test time do not need to match, we assume that the height and angle of the camera used to collect videos is similar to that of the camera used to deploy the policy.
-This requirement could be alleviated by collecting more data from a wide range of angles and heights, as done in \cite{khazatsky2024droid}, but this amount of data collection is outside the scope of this paper.
-We also assume that the extrinsics of the camera used to deploy the policy on the robot are known.
+We assume the deployment setup camera extrinsics are known.
+While train and test scenes do not need to match, we assume the camera used for data collection is at a similar viewpoint to that used at test time.
+This constraint could be relaxed by collecting data across a broader range of viewpoints, as in \cite{khazatsky2024droid}, but such large-scale data collection is beyond the scope of this work.